MyFakeIT/FakeIT/How-To's/Viber/How to Block Viber Ads.md

 2. **Edit the Hosts File**:
    - Run `sudo nano /etc/hosts` and enter your password.
 3. **Add the Ad-Blocking Entries**:
-   - Paste the list of domains from [hosts.txt](hosts.txt) at the end of the file.
+   - Copy the list of domains from [hosts.txt](hosts.txt) (starting from the first `127.0.0.1` line, excluding the note at the top) into the end of the hosts file.
    - Ensure each line starts with `127.0.0.1` followed by the domain.
+   - **Do not copy the entire hosts.txt file directly**; only copy the domain entries as instructed.
 4. **Save and Flush DNS**:
    - Save the file (`Ctrl + O`, then Enter, then `Ctrl + X` to exit).
    - If your system uses a DNS cache, flush it (e.g., `sudo systemd-resolve --flush-caches` or `sudo service dnsmasq restart`).